Rajpratik71/linux-manPages/pcxtoppm.md

        pcxtoppm [-stdpalette] [-verbose] [pcxfile]

 DESCRIPTION
        Reads a PCX file as input.
 Produces a portable pixmap as output.
 Supported PCX types are:

        Colormapped files with 2-16 colors.
-              "Packed pixel" format (1, 2 or 4 bits/pixel, 1 plane)  or  bit‐
-              plane format (1 bit/pixel, 1-4 planes).
+              "Packed  pixel"  format (1, 2 or 4 bits/pixel, 1 plane) or bitplane format (1 bit/pixel, 1-4 planes).
 The program checks the colormap and uses an internal one if the provided colormap is completely black.

        Colormapped files with 256 colors
               8 bits/pixel, 1 plane, colormap at the end of the file.